mikehat/blaze-css/README.markdown

 - This package could also support building of style element content and stylesheets.
 This will bring the design and refactoring of web pages under the same Haskell modules.
-For example `H.span !
+For example

+    -- just seeing how this looks
+    H.span !
 S.fontSize (Pt 12) !
+S.fontFamily Monospace $ content

+  becomes

+    -- mono_font is now a module function
-  S.fontFamily Monospace $ "mono"` refactors to `H.span ! mono_font $ "mono"`
+    H.span ! mono_font $ content

+  and then

+    -- now using a stylesheet
-  and then to `H.span !
-H.cssClass "mono-font" $ "mono"` as the overall page
+    H.span !
+H.cssClass "mono-font" $ content

-  design becomes clear.
+  as the overall page design becomes clear.

 [blaze-markup]: https://github.com/jaspervdj/blaze-markup
 [blaze-html]: https://github.com/jaspervdj/blaze-html